philterd/philter/docs/docs/redaction/contexts.md

 This ensures that your redacted datasets remain analytically useful—you can still tell that the same individual is being referenced across multiple documents without ever knowing their actual identity.

-### Co-referencing (coref)

-When the `coref` option is enabled for a context, anonymized PII is co-referenced in the documents.
-This ensures that names remain consistent even when only parts of the name are used.
-For example, if "John Smith" is anonymized as "Daniel Jones", then subsequent references to "John" will be consistently anonymized as "Daniel".
-This feature helps maintain the narrative flow and clarity of redacted documents.

 ### Entity Type Disambiguation

 Entity type disambiguation can be enabled or disabled for a context.
 When enabled, Philter uses information from all documents in the context to resolve overlapping or conflicting entity types.
 This allows the system to make more informed decisions about the type of sensitive information identified.

-Note that co-referencing may not catch all references to the same entity.
-For example, misspelled names or abbreviations may not be detected, or general ambiguities may result in false positive and false negative matches.

 ### Entity Type Disambiguation